github/docs/content/codespaces/customizing-your-codespace/setting-your-timeout-period-for-github-codespaces.md

 {% warning %}

 **Warning**: Codespaces are billed per minute.
 If you are not actively using a codespace but the codespace has not yet timed out, you are still billed for the time that the codespace is running.
-For more information, see "[About billing for Codespaces](/billing/managing-billing-for-github-codespaces/about-billing-for-codespaces#codespaces-pricing)."
+For more information, see "[About billing for {% data variables.product.prodname_github_codespaces %}](/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#codespaces-pricing)."

 {% endwarning %}